mamba595/Deep-Neural-Net-from-scratch-in-C/README.md

 - gcc version: 11.4.0 (Ubuntu 11.4.0-1ubuntu1~22.04)
 - CBLAS: C interface for Basic Linear Algebra Subprograms

-To compile most of the programs in this repository, just use the following order, changing "program" with the name of the program you are trying to compile:
+To compile programs in this repository, use one of the following orders, changing "program" with the name of the program you are trying to compile:
 `gcc src/program.c -o obj/program -lopenblas -lm`
+`gcc src/program.c include/LayerDense.h -o obj/program -lopenblas -lm -I./include`

 ## Source files